learn-co-curriculum/phase-0-pac-2-intro/README.md

 The first  **selection** tool we'll learn is `if`.
-The `if` statement disrupts the "default sequence" by asking JavaScript to run a test, decide whether to follow the path, and then move back to the default sequence:
+The `if` statement disrupts the "default sequence" by asking JavaScript to run a test, decide whether to follow the path, and then move back to the default sequence.
+Try this code in the REPL console window:

 ```js
 let favoriteNumber = 32;